 Fun exercises for compound words can make learning about compound words enjoyable, and improve your students' vocabulary.

-Here are several root words with the number of possible compound words.
+Here are several base words with the number of possible compound words.
 These are geared for ages four to eight:

 - day - daybreak daydream daylight daytime

 - wash - washboard washcloth washout washroom washtub

 - wood - woodcraft woodcutter woodland woodpecker woodwork

 - fire - firearm fireball firecracker firefly fireproof firework